SanaAkram/Real-Estate/README.md

-# Real Estate Classification API Configuration Guide
+i # Real Estate Classification API Configuration Guide

 Welcome to the Real Estate Classification API Configuration Guide!
 This comprehensive guide will assist you in setting up the Real Estate Classification API on your Ubuntu server.
 Ensure to follow each step diligently for a smooth installation process.